Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 <img src="images/IMG_5249.JPG" alt="image"/>

 Below is a close-up shot of the camera with a Canon MP-E lens mounted on the block.
 You can see the focus knob under the camera.
 It allows the top section of the block to be moved back and forth.
 There is a coarse and fine focus knob.
 On the other side of the focus block there are identical focus knobs.
-The cogs that are fitted on the focus knob are modified from a set that were bought in Maplin.
-We just cut the central section out of the cogs and pushed them onto the focus knobs and that seemed to be enough to hold them in place.

 <img src="images/IMG_5243.JPG" alt="image"/>